A slightly rushed solo meander through Croatia, where I debate the logic of Europe in August.

 I travelled around by bus.
 Buses seem to work reasonably efficiently in Croatia, the only real problem being that there are different bus companies going to the same place, often at the same times, and the quest is to find the right one amongst them all.
 I found a website to buy tickets.
 It was a bit of a kerfuffle and you had to register and confirm and such before they would let you buy (quite a feat with my painfully slow internet), but still easier than queuing at the station.

-The only place where I felt I needed a car was Plitvice Lakes, where the hostels were cut off and hard to get to on transport, or else a long way from the lakes themselves.
+The only place where I felt I needed a car was Plitvice Lakes, where the hostels were cut off and hard to get to on transport, or the ones nearby were expensive (and fully booked).
 But car hire isn’t economical for one person and, as I said, there is always another time.
 Booking further ahead would probably have helped me find a room nearer to the lakes, as would not travelling in peak time August.